 The last couple of years, however, have been tough for insurance.
 Market volatility has led a decrease in investment income; natural disasters and aviation mishaps have led to an unprecedented rise in claim payment.
 Insurers are increasingly looking at expanding beyond their existing digital tech stack and look at emerging technologies like AI, RPA, IoT etc. to cut costs in order to bring the combined ratio back to manageable levels (read: below 100).

 Emerging technologies like AI, RPA, IoT etc. as well as core system modernization efforts might be able to help an insurer cut costs.
-But what’s so special about Blockchain?
+But what’s so special about blockchain/DLT?
 After all, Blockchain is relatively new, requires a network and is early on the implementation maturity scale.
 Great questions.

 Let’s revisit the point we made at the end of Myth # 3 — when it comes to commercial insurance and specialty insurance, the supply chain network required to place a risk is long and complicated.
 At the bare minimum, you have a risk manager of a client requesting a quote via an insurance broker.
 The broker in turn reaches out to multiple insurers who absorb different parts of the risk.
 The insurers in turn might need to reinsure a part of the risk and depending on the business line, whether it’s treaty or facultative contract etc. the insurer would need to involve a reinsurance broker and repeat the process described above with a reinsurer.